danallan/photo-dir-to-json/README.md

 # Examples

-## Load a portfolio, fetch one album's metadata
+## Load a portfolio, save one album's metadata

 ```ts
 import { Portfolio } from 'photo-dir-to-json';